enso-org/enso/docs/distribution/distribution.md

 ```
 enso-1.0.0
+├── manifest.yaml    # A manifest file defining metadata about this Enso version.
 ├── component        # Contains all the executable tools and their dependencies.
-│   └── enso.jar  # The main executable of the distribution.
+│   ├── runner.jar   # The main executable of the distribution.
 CLI entry point.
+│   └── runtime.jar  # The language runtime.
+It is loaded by other JVM components, like the runner.
-└── std-lib       # Contains all the pre-installed libraries compiler version.
+└── std-lib          # Contains all the libraries that are pre-installed within that compiler version.
     ├── Http         # Every version sub-directory is just an Enso package containing the library.
     │     ├── package.yaml
     │     ├── polyglot
     │     └── src